-Can rats climb smooth walls or glass?
+Can rats climb walls or glass?

-Can rats climb concrete walls?
+Can they climb concrete walls?

 Can rats climb fences?

 Concrete, wood, and vinyl fences and walls are scalable by rats because they are textured surfaces or have a design that enables climbing.
 Vinyl can be smooth but can have other parts that make the fence or wall easy to climb onto.
-Think of fences as an elevator and gym for rats.
+Think of fences as an elevator and a gym for rats.

 If you have a raised bed or a bed that’s on the floor, futon, mattress, box spring, or standard bed frame—rats can climb onto beds.
-If they can reach a bed post at their level, grab a sheet or blanket, or climb onto something else, then they can access your warm and cozy bed.
+If they can reach a bedpost at their level, grab a sheet or blanket, or climb onto something else, then they can access your warm and cozy bed.

 A research article “The importance of burrowing, climbing and standing upright for laboratory rats” that was published in 2016 informs that Norway rats can grow to a height of 22 cm or 8 inches at 2.5 months, and are 26 to 30 cm or stand at about 10 to 11 or more inches as an adult.